DeepHiveMind/Modern_E2E_ServerlessDataPipeline_NextGenDataLake/README.md

    * [Putting it all together: Example usage of build commands]

-# Introduction
+# Introduction - Modern E2E-ServerlessDataPipeline_NxtGenDataLake
-Cloud hosted "Ingest, Collect, Transform, Load and Workflow orachasteration operations" collectively form the backbone of any "Modern enterprise data lake".
+Cloud hosted serverless, self scalable, secured, auto-scaled **"Ingest, Collect, Transform, Load and Workflow orachasteration operations"** collectively form the backbone of any "Modern enterprise federatd Data Lake".
 It transforms raw data into useful datasets and, ultimately, into actionable insight.
 An Data/Information supply chain job typically reads data from one or more data sources, applies various transformations to the data, and then writes the results to a target where data is ready for consumption.

 # The challenge of orchestrating a Modern Data Pipeline workflow